wp-plugins/simple-drop-cap/readme.txt

 Tags: post, page, shortcode, edit, text, widget Requires at least: 3.0
 Tested up to: 4.0
-Stable tag: 1.0.5
+Stable tag: 1.0.6
 License: GPLv2

 Simple drop cap plugin.
-Transform the first letter of a word into a drop cap simply by surrounding the word with shortcode [dropcap].
+Transform the first letter of a word into a drop cap or initial letter simply by wrapping the word with shortcode [dropcap].

 == Description ==

-This plugin helps you transform the first letter of a word into a drop cap simply by surrounding the word with shortcode [dropcap].
+This plugin helps you transform the first letter of a word into a drop cap or initial letter simply by wrapping the word with shortcode [dropcap].
 If you don't know what a drop cap is, please read [this article](http://en.wikipedia.org/wiki/Initial) from Wikipedia.

 = How to use this plugin: =